dekoo/kubernetes-the-hard-way-aws/docs/03-compute-resources.md

 Create empty target group for the port `6443` which is default for the Kubernetes API Server:

->  Targets will be added later once API Server is configured.

 ```
 aws elbv2 create-target-group --name kubernetes-hard-way-tg \
   --protocol TCP --port 6443 --health-check-protocol HTTPS \